 Now what?
 As I brushed my tears away and admitted defeat there was no way I was going to let a perfectly tasty Red Velvet Cake go to waste my friends.
 Conquer I still would it just might not be in the way I dreamed of.

 That’s when these amazing little Red Velvet Cake Trifles were born straight out of my kitchen.
+Don’t you think that’s how all easy trifle recipes happen?
 As I glanced around I saw toasted coconut left over from my “Baked” Toasted Coconut Red Velvet Donuts from earlier in the day and I knew that had to be in the recipe.
 And of course chocolate chips because I mean chocolate chips make everything better right?

 There sat my big bowl of AMAZING cream cheese frosting, but it was just to heavy and thick for my trifle.
 I wanted something with more of a light fluffy texture and then I remembered I had some Cool Whip in my fridge.
 Light bulb moment my friends.
 Now my frosting was lighter and a little more fluffy.